 Activision Blizzard has allegedly demanded the ballots be impounded, claiming the vote count should not take place until the NLRB makes a decision on a new appeal filed by the company.
 This NLRB appeal argues the vote should take place amongst the entire studio staff, and not just QA testers – although this argument was previously shot down in the union vote process.

 In late October 2022, the NLRB agreed that Blizzard Albany QA testers had the right to vote on unionisation as they were a completely separate entity from other developers working at the company.
-Activision Blizzard has reportedly filed the appeal directly against this claim, as management believes ‘no [NLRB] decision addresses the appropriate scope of a bargaining unit in a
+Activision Blizzard has reportedly filed the appeal directly against this claim, as management believes ‘no [NLRB] decision addresses the appropriate scope of a bargaining unit in a video game studio.’

 This is despite the NLRB successfully and recently negotiating the unionisation of Raven Software’s QA team, which also comes under the Activision Blizzard banner.